 In eighth grade, the focus of study prior to the chagim (Jewish holidays) shifts to the Shulchan Aruch, Rabbi Joseph Karo’s classic Code of Jewish Law, and the Mishnah B’rurah commentary on it.
 In some cases, the focus of the inquiry is primarily to resolve a practical dilemma, such as the characteristics of the candles to be used on Chanukah to prevent their being extinguished; and the laws of reading the m’gilah at night and during the day.
 Other selections reveal theoretical or philosophical implications of certain practices, such as the reasons for sounding the shofar 100 times; the laws of s’chach (the covering of the sukkah); and different aspects of guarding the matzah from fermentation.

-Two math courses are taught in the eighth grade, Eighth Grade Mathematics and Honors Algebra I. Students are placed into either course based on a number of assessments: a cumulative test at the end of seventh grade, based on our math curriculum and designed to assess proficiency with the math concepts and skills from grades 6 and 7; performance on the math sections of the CTP4 standardized test given in the spring of 7th grade; and teacher recommendation.
+Two math courses are taught in the eighth grade, Algebra and Honors Algebra.
+Students are placed into either course based on a number of assessments: a cumulative test at the end of seventh grade, based on our math curriculum and designed to assess proficiency with the math concepts and skills from grades 6 and 7; performance on the math sections of the CTP4 standardized test given in the spring of 7th grade; and teacher recommendation.

 The eighth grade math course hones pre-algebra skills and introduces concepts in algebra to prepare students for high school math.
 Students work within four main components of mathematics that address focal points set forth by the National Council of Teachers of Mathematics.
 First, students practice operations on all rational numbers and solve linear equations.
 They simplify expressions using order of operations, place rational and irrational numbers on a number line and justify the placement of the numbers, and use the arithmetic of rational numbers as they formulate and solve linear equations with one variable.

 Second, students explore the Pythagorean Theorem and its practical applications.
-They use the theorem to find the height of a tree in Central Park and other real-life objects.
 Irrational numbers and square roots are also introduced in this connection, moving the students into the realm of theoretical math.

-The Honors Algebra I course moves at the fast pace required to master the material required for placement into higher level high school math classes.
+The Advanced Algebra I course moves at the fast pace required to master the material required for placement into higher level high school math classes.
 Algebra builds upon the fundamentals of linear algebraic relationships that were studied in seventh grade.
 Exponential relationships are introduced and the differences between them and linear relationships are explored.
 Students learn to write, graph, and solve inverse, exponential, quadratic and rational equations.
 They apply their understanding of nonlinear relationships to patterns of exponential growth and decay in a variety of scientific contexts, representing them in equations, in graphs, and in tables, and solving problems.
 They also develop their symbolic reasoning by finding equivalent forms of many kinds of equations, including factoring simple quadratic equations; solving equations for variables and using the solution to find specific values of functions; and solving systems of equations by graphing, substitution, and combining equations.
 The geometry strand of the algebra program equips students to understand and apply the Pythagorean Theorem; and represent geometric relationships algebraically, and vice versa.
-In combinatorics, students investigate clever ways of counting combinations and permutations and apply algebra skills and pattern recognition to formalize their methods symbolically.

 Key focal points for the year include: Analyzing and representing linear functions and solving linear equations and systems of linear equations; Analyzing two- and three-dimensional space and figures and performing operations with radicals; Writing, interpreting, and using mathematical expressions and equations.

-The following topics are studied in Honors Algebra I:
+The following topics are studied in Honors Algebra:

-In the eighth grade, the balanced emphases of the music program continue, with units on keyboard, music theory, music appreciation, and singing.
-Highlights of the year include playing the keyboard with two hands, individualized to each student’s own level, exercising ear training with the use of the keyboard, the study of chords in music theory, understanding the role of instrumentation and timeline in various musical styles, and training in conducting in connection with the singing program.
-The students also share and present to their classmates their personal musical tastes.
-Finally, eighth graders have four major performance opportunities: in addition to the Zimriyah, the keyboard recital, and the school concert, they sing at their own graduation ceremony.
+In the eighth grade, the balanced emphases of the music program continue, with units on ukulele, music theory, music appreciation, and singing.
+Highlights of the year include composition exercises, singing and accompanying on the ukulele, preparing for an instrumental arrangement with the ukulele, the study of chords and the role of harmony in music theory.
+Finally, eighth graders have a number of performance opportunities: in addition to the Zimriyah and the school concert, they sing at their own graduation ceremony.